Skip to main content

 }

-Type Aliases and URLFor/IDFor
+Type aliases and URLFor

 type productPage struct{}

-type featuredProduct = productPage
+type featuredProduct = productPage // alias — same reflect.Type

 type pages struct {